Fairness in Graph Mining: A Survey: Fairness Notions in Graph Mining

 The intuition here is to measure the acceptance rate difference between the two sensitive subgroups.
 However, the applicable scenarios can be limited if only binary sensitive attributes are considered.
 In this regard, several following works extended demographic parity to multi-class sensitive feature scenarios~\cite{DBLP:conf/ijcai/RahmanS0019,spinelli2021biased}.
 The rationale is that the acceptance rates given by the algorithm should be the same across all sensitive subgroups.
 To quantify demographic parity for multiple sensitive subgroups, Rahman et al.~\cite{DBLP:conf/ijcai/RahmanS0019} leveraged the variance of acceptance rates across all sensitive subgroups, while Spinelli et al.~\cite{spinelli2021biased} employed the largest acceptance rate difference among all subgroup pairs.

 \textbf{Extension to Link Prediction.} In addition to the node classification task, demographic parity is also extended to the link prediction problem~\cite{laclau2021all}.
 Specifically, we can obtain the average linking probability of node pairs spanning across different sensitive subgroups.
 Then demographic parity is achieved when such probability is the same for any two pairs of sensitive subgroups~\cite{DBLP:conf/icml/BuylB20,woodworth2017learning}.
 Formally, assume ($i$, $j$) and ($k$, $l$) are the indices of two sensitive subgroup pairs (indices values can be the same within each tuple).
-The criterion of demographic parity is given as
+The criterion of demographic parity is given as $ \delta_{i,j} = \delta_{k,l}, \,\,\forall i,j,k,l$, where $\delta_{i,j}$ is the average linking probability of node pairs spanning across the $i$-th and the $j$-th sensitive subgroup, and it is formally defined as